tildearrow/furnace/doc/7-systems/snes.md

 - 7-bit volume per channel.
 - sample interpolation, which is basically a low-pass filter that gets affected by the pitch of the channel.

-Furnace also allows the SNES to use wavetables (and the wavetable synthesizer) in order to create more 'animated' sounds, using less memory than regular samples. this however is not a hardware feature, and might be difficult to implement on real hardware.
+Furnace also allows the SNES to use wavetables (and the wavetable synthesizer) in order to create more 'animated' sounds, using less memory than regular samples.

 # effects